woile/woile.github.io/content/blog/ux-intuition-list.md

 ### 3. Wild hunt

-Primary actions (like "Export," "Download," or "Delete") that are buried three levels deep under a generic "Settings" or "More" icon.
+Primary actions (like "Export," "Download," or "Delete") that are buried three levels deep.
 If it's a core part of the workflow, it should be visible.
 When building a User Interface, consider the usually ignored axis "**task frequency**", not just "logical" grouping.
+Learn your user's workflows!

 > Thought: maybe as the industry, we could come up with some type of benchmark to measure core workflows